Class 3 Image: AI generated

 AI: "Done!"

-You: (only checks the new feature on screen) "Looks good!"
+You: (check only the new feature on screen) "Looks good!"

 With CI: